commandops/commandops.github.io/posts/lua-scoring-example.md

 Rather than setting up numerous scoring events with muliple triggers and actions, you can use a single Lua based event to do the same thing and have it all be in one place.

+** I've had some trouble using this script at the same time as a downed pilot/survivors script, seems to not always run.
+To fix it I have combined the action that fires the createsurvivors() function with this action that sets the score.
+Seemed like the survivors script would run but then the score script would be passed over, but not always.
+I think maybe it is too much lua to execute all at the same time.
+Combining them seems to work well.**

 Advantages:
 - all scoring for one side is in one Event with a single Action and a single Trigger
 - can be as granular as needed